Create readers in bulk

 What if I use a group name that doesn't exist?

 The bulk import tool will not throw an error if you reference groups that don't exist.
-It will just skip that group.
+It just skips that group.